Prabhu028/My-Projects/Readme.md

+#  Netflix Clone DevSecOps Project

-Overview
+## Overview

-This repository contains a DevSecOps project (Netflix-clone) developed using Node.js and React.js for the frontend, TypeScript for type safety, and various tools such as Trivy, Docker, Terraform, Kubernetes (K8s), and Jenkins for implementing DevSecOps practices.
+This repository contains a DevSecOps project that replicates the functionality of Netflix using modern web development technologies and best practices.
+The frontend is developed using Node.js and React.js, with TypeScript ensuring type safety.
+The project integrates various DevSecOps tools such as Trivy, Docker, Terraform, Kubernetes (K8s), and Jenkins to implement comprehensive CICD pipeline.

+## DevSecOps Tools

+- Jenkins: Automation server for CI/CD pipelines
+- Terraform: Infrastructure as Code (IaC) for provisioning cloud resources
+- Docker: Containerization for consistent development and deployment environments
+- Trivy: Security scanning for vulnerabilities in container images
+- Kubernetes: Orchestration for automated deployment, scaling, and management of containerized applications

-Prerequisites:
+## Prerequisites:

 * Install Jenkins:
   Run following commands